 If your search also uncovered the above local optimum, note that viscosity falls off target and turbidity becomes excessive, thus making it less desirable than the option for higher temperature.

 Move your mouse up to the top of your screen and select Report.

 The report starts with a recap of your optimization specifications.
 Then it lists solutions in order of desirability.
 It ends with detailing of the starting points for the search.

 Scroll down this report to see how where the program starts its empirical searches for desirable results.
 Multiple cycles improve the odds of finding multiple local optimums, some of which will be higher in desirability than others.
-In this case Design-Expert grinds through 110 cycles of optimization, starting from the 10 design points plus 100 more at random.
+In this case Stat-Ease grinds through 110 cycles of optimization, starting from the 10 design points plus 100 more at random.

 Go back top of the screen and select Bar Graph.

 The above bar graph shows how well each variable satisfies the criteria and the overall combined desirability: Values near one are good.
 This is not the best solution!